Russia moves more troops westward amid Ukraine tensions

 “We aren’t threatening anyone, but we are hearing threats to us,” he added.
 “We will decide how to react depending on what specific steps our partners will take.”

-Baerbock emphasized that the West is ready to continue a dialogue with Russia to help defuse tensions.
+Baerbock emphasized that the West was ready to continue a dialogue with Russia to help defuse tensions.

-“We are prepared for a serious dialogue on mutual agreements and steps to bring everyone in Europe more security,” she said, noting that last weeks security talks were a “first sensible step toward such a dialogue.”
+“We are prepared for a serious dialogue on mutual agreements and steps to bring everyone in Europe more security,” she said, calling last week’s security talks a “first sensible step toward such a dialogue.”

+NATO Secretary General Jens Stoltenberg met with German Chancellor Olaf Scholz in Berlin on Tuesday.
+He said “the main task now is to make progress on the political way forward” to prevent a military attack against Ukraine.

+“NATO allies are ready to meet with Russia again, and today I have invited Russia and all the NATO allies to attend a series of meetings in the NATO-Russia Council in the near future to address our concerns but also listen to Russia’s concerns,” Stoltenberg said.

 Russia annexed the Crimean Peninsula from Ukraine in 2014 after the ouster of Ukraine’s Moscow-friendly leader and also threw its weight behind a separatist insurgency in eastern Ukraine.
 More than 14,000 people have been killed in nearly eight years of fighting there.